 These are VPN protocols only used by a few VPN providers.

-SoftEther is also an open-source VPN protocol known for its excellent security and fast speeds.
+SoftEther is an open-source VPN protocol for its excellent security and fast speeds.
 It started as part of a Master’s thesis at the University of Tsukuba.

 SoftEther relies on OpenSSL for encryption and authentication.
-This gives it access to some of the powerful ciphers, including the AES-256 and RSA-4096.
+This gives it access to powerful ciphers, including the AES-256 and RSA-4096.

-Also, SoftEther tunnels traffic through the TCP port 443 like OpenVPN.
+Also, SoftEther tunnels traffic through TCP port 443, like OpenVPN.
 This port guarantees that SoftEther traffic won’t be blocked easily as it is the port for HTTPS traffic.

 This protocol boasts one of the best connection speeds.
 It has a built-in Network address translation traversal and an embedded dynamic DNS.

 It also supports data compression, and priority is given to VoIP due to the quality of service.

 Only two commercial VPNs offer SoftEther protocol; Hide.me and CactusVPN.
 Unlike other protocols, it is not natively supported by computing platforms.

 These are protocols that are owned and controlled by a given VPN provider.
 They are solely created and customized to be used within their VPN services.